MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 ```ssh
 docker build -t test:pandas .
 ```
-* The image name will be `test` and its tag will be `pandas`.
+* `-t`, or `-tag`, denotes the argument for a tag.
+The image name will be `test` and its tag will be `pandas`.
 If the tag isn't specified it will default to `latest`.

 We can now run the container and pass an argument to it, so that our pipeline will receive it:

 ```ssh
 docker run -it test:pandas some_number
 ```
+* The `-it` argument implies that you want an interactive session.

-You should get the same output you did when you ran the pipeline script by itself.
+* You should get the same output you did when you ran the pipeline script by itself.

 >Note: It is important to note that the config file needs to be named 'Dockerfile' with no extension and also you need to run "docker build -t test:pandas ." from the directory where you saved this file.
 These instructions asume that `pipeline.py` and `Dockerfile` are in the same directory.
 The Docker commands should also be run from the same directory as these files.